 We will be offering two different competition dates.
 You will only need to attend one of the two competition dates but your participation is required in all sessions.

-On the scholarship competition application form you will be asked to select a first choice date.
-Once we review your GPA and ACT/SAT score and determine if you are or are not eligible to compete, we will email you at the email address you provided on your scholarship application.
+On the scholarship competition application form you will be asked to select first choice date.
+Once we review your GPA and ACT/SAT score and determine if you are or are not eligible to compete, we will email you at the email address you provided on your competition application.

 If you have any questions about the Presidential Scholars Competition please call the Admissions Office at 906-227-2650 or email the program coordinator at email@example.com.